+G2.2.3 Compensation and reassessment

-G2.2.3 If, following the application of the compensation rules, a student has not met the overall progression or award requirements then they may be reassessed in modules for which potentially compensatable marks have already been achieved.
+If, following the application of the compensation rules, a student has not met the overall progression or award requirements then they may be reassessed in modules for which potentially compensatable20 marks have already been achieved.
 This will simply be an opportunity (not a requirement).